arieluy/fTetWild/index.md

 this.

 The localization method allows us to make several optimizations not included in the original algorithm.
 For example, we only need to check if a triangle intersects with tets in its localized cube, instead of looping over all tets as done originally.

-##New Goals
+## New Goals
 1. Finish implenting parallelization over cubes by addressing global datastructure issues.
 2. Test better space partitioning schemes leading to better workload balance.
 In particular oct trees.
 3. Finish implementing optimizations afforded by localization
 4. Extend parallel benefits to other operations besides triangle insertion via precomputed localization.

-##Revised Schedule
+## Revised Scheduling
 12/3: Fix remaining issues with cubing partioning and start implementing oct tree.

 12/7: Finish oct tree.
 Start final optimizations afforded by localizing triangles.
 Try to apply to other operations beside triangle insertion